tmedwards/sugarcube-2/docs/api/api-config.md

 <span id="config-api-property-addvisitedlinkclass"></span>
 ### `Config.addVisitedLinkClass` ↔ *boolean* (default: `false`)

-Determines whether the `link-visited` class is added to internal passage links that go to previously visited passages—i.e. the passage already exists within the story history.
+Determines whether the `link-visited` class is added to internal passage links that go to previously visited passages—i.e., the passage already exists within the story history.

 **NOTE:** You *must* provide your own styling for the `link-visited` class as none is provided by default.